AI-READI/cds-specification/docs/specification/metadata-files/datatype-dictionary.md

 ---
 lang: en-US
-title: datatype_dictionary.json
+title: datatype_dictionary.yaml
-description: Specifications for the datatype_dictionary.json metadata file
+description: Specifications for the datatype_dictionary.yaml metadata file
 ---

-# datatype_dictionary.json
+# datatype_dictionary.yaml

 ## About

-The datatype_dictionary.json is a document the data types present in the dataset and specify the standards followed to structure and document each data type.
-This metadata file is intended to prioritize machine readability.
+The datatype_dictionary.yaml is intended to document the datatypes present in the dataset and specify the standards followed to structure and document each datatype.
+This metadata file is intended to balance both human and machine readability.

 ## Specifications